noroot777/clui/README.md

 ## Changes
+#### Tableview
-* Tableview (Add methods: SetShowScroll, ShowScroll.
-Control show the scroll bar or not.)
+* SetShowScroll, ShowScroll: control show the scroll bar or not
+* NewTableView: create a tableview without parent
+#### TextView
-* TextView (Add methods: SetShowScroll, ShowScroll.
-Control show the scroll bar or not.)
+* SetShowScroll, ShowScroll: control show the scroll bar or not
+#### Radiogroup
+* OnSelectItem: add handler function when child item selected